jantonelli111/SSGL/README.md

 SSGLint - A function to use spike and slab group lasso for nonlinear interaction detection

-# Using the SSGLpath and SSGLcv functions
+# Using the SSGL, SSGLpath, and SSGLcv functions

 Here, we will simulate a simple example to show how the software works.
 First we will show how the function works for a chosen value of lambda0